-1. The thesis protocol should be restricted to the following word limits:
+- 1. All of the following will have to be entered in the online template.
+The thesis protocol should be restricted to the following word limits.

-• Title : 120 characters (with spacing)
+- Title : 120 characters (with spacing) page

 Synopsis [structured] : 250-300

 Introduction : 300-500

 Review of literature : 800-1000

 Aim and Objectives : Up to 200

 Material and Methods : 1200-1600

-• 10-25 References [ICMJE style]
+10-25 References [ICMJE style]

-- 2. It is mandatory to have ethics committee and scientific research committee approval before initiation of the research work. - 3.
-The concerned NBE accredited hospital shall be required to evaluate the thesis protocol at its own level through Institutional Ethics Committee (IEC) and Scientific Research Committee (SRC) and approve the thesis protocol for carrying out the research work.
-The constitution of IEC & SRC has to be in accordance with the guidelines prescribed by NBE. - 4.
-After the thesis protocol has been assessed and evaluated by IEC & SRC and has been approved for carrying out the research work, the same has to be submitted to NBE within 3 months of joining of DNB candidate in the concerned hospital for DNB training.
+- 2. It is mandatory to have ethics committee approval before initiation of the research work.
+The researcher should submit an appropriate application to the ethics committee in the prescribed format of the ethics committee concerned.